active-interest/seo-ultimate/readme.txt

 * **Title Tag Rewriter**
 	* Out-of-the-box functionality puts your post titles at the beginning of the `<title>` tag for improved keyword SEO.
-	* Easily override the entire `<title>` tag contents for any individual post, page, attachment, category, or post tag on your blog.
-Also supports custom post types.
+	* Easily override the entire `<title>` tag contents for any individual post, page, attachment, category, post tag, or post format archive on your blog.
+Also supports custom post types and custom taxonomies.
 	* Customize your homepage's `<title>` tag.
 	* Format the `<title>` tags of posts, pages, categories, tags, archives, search results, and more!

-* **Meta Description Editor** -- UPDATED in Version 5.2
+* **Meta Description Editor**
-	* Edit the `<meta>` description tags for posts, pages, and the homepage.
+	* Edit the `<meta>` description tags for posts, pages, attachments, categories, tags, post format archives, and the homepage.
-	* Increase SERP clickthrough rates by influence search engine result snippets.
+	* Increase SERP clickthrough rates by influencing search engine result snippets.
 	* Mass-editor makes it a cinch to go back and add descriptions to old posts.
 	* Use the `{excerpt::autogen}` variable to auto-generate meta descriptions if desired.

 * **Meta Keywords Editor** -- UPDATED in Version 5.3
 	* Edit the `<meta>` keyword tags for posts, pages, and the homepage.
 	* Easily specify global keywords that are applied across the entire site.
-	* Go back and edit old posts' keywords with the mass-editor.
+	* Go back and edit old posts' and pages' keywords with the mass-editor.
 	* Automatically generate meta keywords based on categories, tags, custom taxonomy terms, and frequently-used words.

 * **Meta Robot Tags Editor** -- UPDATED in Version 5.5
 	* Add the `<meta name="robots" content="noindex,follow" />` tag to archives, comment feeds, the login page, and more.
-	* Set meta robots tags (index/noindex and follow/nofollow) for each individual post/page.
+	* Set meta robots tags (index/noindex and follow/nofollow) for each individual post, page, category, tag, and post type archive on your blog.
+Also supports custom post types and custom taxonomies.
 	* Avoid duplicate content SEO issues with the recommended noindex settings (see built-in module documentation for details).
 	* Give instructions to search engine spiders if desired (`noodp`, `noydir`, and `noarchive`).